Sathiru/Customer-MarketingCampaign-Classification-Model/README.md

 **Cleaning and Explanatory Data Analysis**

-> Checked for null values.
+> Checked for null values, no null values

 > Checked for duplicate values, Deleted the 8 duplicated rows.